NicoB-UOL/TopicFunder/README.md

 + this can be done by using `plotteR` or `steps`
 + `steps` is experimental and will take a lot of time

 Most of these functions heavily rely on the rvest, xml2 and httr packages, which are used for scraping the information.
 It is recommended to check whether or not it is allowed to scrape the data (for starters checking the robots.txt, drop a note to the homepage operator/admin etc.).
-Furthermore one should put a appropriate delay between the requests (we recommend atleast 5 seconds, `reqtime = 5`)
+Furthermore one should put an appropriate delay between the requests (we recommend atleast 5 seconds, `reqtime = 5`)

 Examples
 --------